 The customer is the single most important aspect of a manufacturer’s pricing management strategy.
 Understanding the nature of the customer, as well as their likes and dislikes is a step in the right direction.
-This understanding allows for an organization to determine what difficulties buyers are having with current offerings, and helps them adapt their pricing strategy to address the buyer’s needs.
+This understanding allows an organization to determine what difficulties buyers are having with current offerings and helps them adapt their pricing strategy to address the buyer’s needs.

 Remember, a pricing structure will strongly influence how buyers perceive the value of your products and your organization.
 Many organizations award account buyers with pricing discounts for their loyalty to the brand.
-Offering customers the ability to see their specific pricing in an eCommerce site is an important element in ensuring a great customer experience.
+Offering customers the ability to see their specific pricing on an eCommerce site is an important element in ensuring a great customer experience.

 Know Your Competition

 Conducting a market analysis will aid the manufacturer in maintaining a competitive list price for all products and familiarize them with pricing across the industry.
-This reporting should be performed frequently to allow for any pricing updates which will reflect current market demand.
+This reporting should be performed frequently to allow for any pricing updates which will reflect the current market demand.

 It is always important to maintain a competitive pricing structure, but eCommerce will require especially close monitoring.
 The modern buyer will conduct their own research before making a purchasing decision, and it’s important that a manufacturer is maintaining realistic and competitive pricing.

-There are many other variables that will play into a buyer’s purchasing decision, but all things being equal, price can have a positive or negative impact on the sale.
+There are many other variables that will play into a buyer’s purchasing decision, but all things being equal, the price can have a positive or negative impact on the sale.